Corbett · Arrochar & Trossachs

 - How hard is Meall na Fearna?

-- Meall na Fearna is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 15km with 713m of ascent and takes most walkers 4-7 hours.
-Terrain: The Glen Vorlich path is firm gravel as far as the fork.
+- We grade Meall na Fearna at 3/5, which puts it in moderately challenging territory.
+The usual route is around 15km with 713m of climbing; allow 4-7 hours.
+Underfoot: The Glen Vorlich path is firm gravel as far as the fork.

 - Where do I park for Meall na Fearna?